matyalatte/tuw/docs/Build-on-Mac.md

 If you want a debug build, run `bash shell_scripts/build.sh Debug` on the terminal.

-## Unversal Binaries

-If you want to build universal binaries, run `bash shell_scripts/build.sh Release Universal` on the terminal.

 ## Test

 If you want to build tests, type `bash shell_scripts/test.sh` or `bash shell_scripts/test.sh Debug` on the terminal.